-Once admitted to the upper division, The College of Nursing defines “good academic standing” as maintaining a cumulative GPA of 2.0 or higher and achieving a GPA of at least 2.0 each semester.
+The College of Nursing defines “good academic standing” as maintaining a cumulative GPA of 2.0 or higher (on a 4.0 scale) and achieving a GPA of at least 2.0 each semester.

-A grade below “C” (2.0 on a 4.0 scale) is not considered a passing grade for the major.
-The course must be repeated with an earned grade of “C” or higher (a grade of C- is not acceptable).
-A UT student who has retaken a course may petition to have a grade excluded from UT GPA computation in accordance with the Repeating a Course and Calculating GPA Policy.
-BGSU students will follow BGSU policy regarding GPA calculation.
+A grade of "C" or above is required on all prerequisite, UToledo core, and nursing courses (a grade of C- is not acceptable).
+If a UToledo nursing student retakes a course to improve a grade, they may petition to have the initial grade excluded from UToledo GPA computation in accordance with the Repeating a Course and Calculating GPA Policy.

 The student is responsible for maintaining professional standards of conduct and providing safe, effective care while enrolled in the program.